 Joshua Project's first purpose is to support church planting and discipleship efforts, and we define "people group" with that goal in mind.
 We also wish to support language-based ministry efforts (such as literature / video / audio distributions and the like), as a more secondary purpose.
 Our data can be used for both purposes.
 We can format the data to support church planting, and to some extent we can re-format it to support language-based outreach.

 How a people group is defined will determine how many people groups there are.
 Different definitions yield different counts.
-For more information see the article How Many People Groups are There?.
+For more details see How Many People Groups are There?.